QuentinRa/blog.quentinra.dev/info/web/security/headers.md

 <th scope="row">Permissions-Policy</th>
 <td>

-You can enable or disable features that you website might use (accelerometer, camera, ...).
+You can enable or disable features that your website might use (accelerometer, camera, ...).
 The usual behavior is to disable everything.

 The simple version would be `accelerometer=(), camera=(), geolocation=(), gyroscope=(), magnetometer=(), microphone=(), payment=(), usb=()`.
 You can check on the Web if you need explanations about [each option](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives).
 </td>